Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 \section{Index theorem in general relativistic Yang--Mills theory}

 Both Lagrangians of general relativity and the Yang--Mills theory are defined using the supertrace in the secondary superspace.
-According to methods given in section \ref{AppIndex} and \ref{themetric}, this section discussed a topological index in the general relativistic Yang--Mills bundle with the Euclidean- and Lorentzian-metrics.
+According to methods given in section \ref{AppIndex} and \ref{themetric}, this section discussed a topological index in the general relativistic Yang--Mills bundle with Euclidean and Lorentz metrics.